WorkflowConversion/CTDConverter/README.md

 * Purpose: Provide output destination for the converted wrapper files.
 * Short/long version: `-o` / `--output-destination`
 * Required: yes.
 * Taken values: if a single input file is given, then a single output file is expected.
-If multiple input files are given, then an existent folder, in which all converted CTDs will be written, is expected.
+If multiple input files are given, then an existent folder in which all converted CTDs will be written is expected.

 Examples: